Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 How do we know if an ADS intervention is implemented well in practice?
 In many cases, the differences in deployment effectiveness boils down to context - under which assumptions or expectations and in what kind of environment was the system released?
 Capturing and characterizing this context across different scales is central to \emph{science} of ADS implementation.
 We define \emph{\textbf{implementation science}} as the \textbf{systematic study of methods and strategies that support the integration and sustained use of evidence-based ADS in real-world settings}, drawing from healthcare and education literature \citep{bauer2015introduction,kelly2012handbook,moir2018implementation, wensing2015implementation}.

-In this section, we describe the challenge of ``implementation design", which is effectively oriented around the integration of context - ranging from the narrow context of human-AI interactions to a broader institutional and societal context - in deployment practices of machine learning systems.
+In this section, we describe the challenge of ``implementation design", which integrates context - ranging from the narrow context of human-AI interactions to a broader institutional and societal context - in deployment practices of machine learning systems.

 We explore what defines the context in which an ADS system is deployed and how this can actively shape system outcomes.
 Anything from capacity constraints to the underlying regulatory environment to inherent human decision-maker biases are factors that ultimately impact deployment outcomes in meaningful ways without involving any kind of update to the ADS system directly -- instead, this impact is mediated through choices that define the bureaucratic context in which the system is released.
 We thus ask -- what are the environmental and contextual factors of model deployment that most directly impact model effectiveness?